What is the difference between Full Scan/SIM (selective ion monitoring)?

 Full Scan mode

-Operation: In Full Scan mode, the mass spectrometer scans across a wide range of mass-to-charge ratios (m/z), typically over a preset range (e.g., m/z 50-500), recording the intensity of all ions within that range.
+In Full Scan mode, the mass spectrometer sweeps across a broad range of mass-to-charge ratios (m/z), typically spanning from m/z 50 to 500.
+It records the intensity of all ions within this range.

 Advantages:

-Comprehensive: Full Scan mode provides a complete mass spectrum of the sample, giving detailed structural information across a wide range of m/z values
+• Comprehensive Analysis: Captures a complete mass spectrum, offering detailed structural information across a wide m/z range.

-Library Comparison: It enables comparison with mass spectral libraries (like NIST), aiding in compound identification based on their fragmentation patterns.
+• Library Matching: Enables comparison with mass spectral libraries (e.g., NIST) for identifying compounds based on fragmentation patterns.

 Limitations: